HenriqueLBorges/senacTimeToGraduate/README.md

 }

 ```
-The insertion of an object in the collection users is done automatically after the user logged into Facebook.
-The only field that are being used by this app are the **profile.name** and the **_id**.
+The insertion of an object in the users collection is done automatically after the user logged into Facebook.
+The only fields that are being used by this app are the **profile.name** and the **_id**.

 ###### ranking
 ```javascript